 In February, three high school seniors Marcie Bomhack, Malinda Goralski, and Kristine Kreher, signed national letters of intent to Notre Dame.
 Bomhack was named to the honorable mention squad - one of 24 players to receive all-America recognition from Volleyball Magazine.
-"This is an excellent and bal-anced class," Brown said.
-"They each come from excellent programs and we feel they will be a great fit at Notre Dame.'
+"This is an excellent and balanced class," Brown said.
+"They each come from excellent programs and we feel they will be a great fit at Notre Dame."

-The Observer/Joe Stark Lindsay Treadwell (13) and Mary Leffers (8) played a big roll in the middle as the Irish claimed their second Big East championship.
+Lindsay Treadwell (13) and Mary Leffers (8) played a big roll in the middle as the Irish claimed their second Big East championship.

 Congratulations and best wishes

+women

-to the wild women
+to the wild

-Class of '98 Walsh Fall
+Class of Walsh ?

-Congratulations graduates!

-Senior outside hitter Angie "The Hammer" Harris rebounded from off-season knee surgery to help lead her squad back to the NCAA regionals
+Senior outside hitter Angie "The Hammer" Harris rebounded from off-season knee surgery to help lead her Congratulations graduates!

+squad back to the NCAA regionals.

+What's up at Borders?

+Graduation Discount Coupon

+25%

+OFF

+Coupon good on books, music, sidelines & cafe items (excludes magazines,

+newspapers and net books.)

-What's up at Berders?
-Graduation Discount Coupon good until 25% Coupon good on books, June 1,1998 music, sidelines & cafe items One coupon per visit, please.
-OFF Offer may not be combined ( excludes magazines, with any other discount.
-U newspapers and net books.)
-E R BORDERS COME INSIDE.
-BOOKS, MUSIC, VIDEO, AND A CAFE MISHAWAKA: 4230 GRAPE RD ON THE NORTHEAST CORNER OF GRAPE & DAY RD (219)- 271-9930 .
+good until June 1,1998

+One coupon per visit, please.
+Offer may not be combined with any other discount.
-GRADUATES

-Look behind you and remember where it is that you came from.
+BORDERS COME INSIDE.
+BOOKS, MUSIC, VIDEO, AND A CAFE MISHAWAKA: 4230 GRAPE RD ON THE NORTHEAST CORNER OF GRAPE & DAY RD (219)- 271-9930 GRADUATES Look behind you and remember where it is that you came from.
 Look in front of you and see where it is that you want to go.
 Look down that long and winding road and ask yourself...

 How the heck am I gonna get there?